 It is the continuation of the ComPath web application aimed at exploring, analyzing, and curating pathway knowledge in a gene-centric view.
 This different approach involves converting all the pathways in these resources into BEL as a pivotal integration schema to harmonize entities and relationships in order across these multiple resources; thus, enabling a more comprehensive evaluation of pathway cross-talks, consensus, and boundaries.
 Additionally, PathMe is complemented with the PathMe-Viewer, a web application that enables querying, browsing, and navigating pathway knowledge assisted by a user-friendly visualization.

-If you use PathMe in your work, please cite :
+If you use PathMe in your work, please consider citing:

-- pathme can be installed with the following commands:
+pathme can be directly installed from PyPi with pip: